tompoek/traffic-simulation/README.md

 Compile and run when profiling / benchmarking performance: (disable printSteps, no visualization)

-> Comment out all lines of codes in the main function (SimulateTraffic_cars.cpp) that have comments below:
+> Comment out all lines of codes in the main function (SimulateTrafficMultiLanes.cpp / SimulateTrafficTwoLanes.cpp) that have comments below:

 ```
 // comment out when profiling